plone/plone.testing/README.txt

 the ``extras_require`` option.

-Note that it becomes important to properly list your dependencies here, because the test runner will only be aware of the package explicitly listed, and their dependencies.
+Note that it becomes important to properly list your dependencies here, because the test runner will only be aware of the packages explicitly listed, and their dependencies.
 For example, if your package depends on Zope 2, you need to list ``Zope2`` in the ``install_requires`` list in ``setup.py``; ditto for ``Plone``, or indeed any other package you import from.